-Are the products you buy safe?
+Are the products you buy safely?
 If you are injured by a defective product, how can you prove it?
 Can you be compensated if a product injures you?
 Can a product liability attorney in Boston, MA help?

 Anything you buy might be a defective consumer item: a toy, a tool, electronics, an appliance, a food or drug product, an auto part, even a piece of heavy machinery or construction equipment.